 Gleim CPA vs Wiley CPAexcel Study Text

 This is where these two courses really differ.
 The Gleim study text is extremely detailed.
 It gives tons of explanations and goes through many more practice problems and examples than Wiley does.
 This can be great for candidates who want to understand a topic better.
-It can also bog down candidates who already understand the topic and simply want a refresh.
+Alternatively, it can also bog down candidates who already understand the topic and simply want a refresh.
 Gleim also tends to include many more topics than what is actually covered on the exam.
 This tends to increase candidates’ study time by reviewing things they don’t need to.

 Wiley’s materials, on the other hand, contain enough information to learn the concepts but not enough to bore you to death.
 The study books typically follow in the information in the lectures and give some added detail.
 Each lesson is relatively short and doesn’t usually walk through too many examples and explanations.
 These study books tend to list topics and concepts that will appear on the exam.
 Thus, you should know them.
 They don’t cover a lot of extra material.

 Gleim CPA Review vs. Wiley CPAexcel Flashcards

 CPAexcel features a full set of over 4,000 digital flashcards that you can use on any device.
 This is a great feature because it allows you to practice topics and key terms wherever you are.
 However, there have been many complaints from students that accessing these flashcards on their mobile devices isn’t always dependable due to core issues with Wiley’s app.
 Fortunately, their Platinum course also comes with a set of 1,000 printed flash cards that you can use to study or take notes on.

 Audio Lectures and Audio Books